Lindo-OTG/The-Cosmos-Hotel/README.md

 The customer had to be added to the database, be able to view avialable rooms, make a booking, get notifications etc...

 # Project Startup
+* Restore Database .Bak file or use Entity framework to create an image of the database in your SQL Server
+* Change the connection string property in the project properties to your database connection string
 * Build the Project
 * Navigate to the Bin folder, and execute the .exe file